 What is a pastor?

-To many Christians, he’s the guy that stands at the pulpit once a week and delivers a message.
-Some will ponder and talk about the message later in their own homes.
-Others will feel good about the message for a little bit if it’s positive, or feel guilty and convicted for a little if it’s negative, then go on with their days and their lives.
+To many people, a pastor, often called a minister, stands at the pulpit once a week and delivers a message.
+Some will ponder and talk about the message later in their homes.

-Some people see pastors as the person who direct’s the church’s vision.
-They associate everything that goes right (or wrong) in the church with him.
+Some people see pastors as the person who directs the church’s vision.
+Therefore, they associate everything that goes right (or wrong) in the church with him.